MerginMaps/docs/src/gis/settingup_background_map/index.md

    ![File folder storing large data](./bm-folder-large-files.jpg "File folder storing large data")
 2. Open your <MainPlatformName /> project in QGIS.
 Load the files from the `_rasters` folder to the project.
 Save and sync.

-3. Connect your mobile device to the computer and copy the `_rasters` folder to the app's project folder `Internal storage/Android/data/uk.co.lutraconsulting/files/projects`.
+3. Connect your mobile device to the computer and copy the `_rasters` folder to the app's project folder

-   See [Manual data transfer (Android)](../../manage/missing-data/#manual-data-transfer-android) for detailed steps.
+   - on Android, follow the steps described in [Manual data transfer (Android)](../../manage/missing-data/#manual-data-transfer-android)
+   - on iOS, follow the steps described in [Manual data transfer (iOS)](../../manage/missing-data/#manual-data-transfer-ios)

-4. Use the project in <MobileAppName /> as usual.
+4. Use the project in the <MobileAppNameShort /> as usual.

 :::tip
 Files from the folder can be loaded into multiple <MainPlatformName /> projects.